 Renowned Entrepreneur to Receive Honorary Doctor of Science Degree

-Chintu Patel, co-CEO and Chairman of Amneal Pharmaceuticals, which has grown to become one of the world’s largest generic drug manufacturers, will be the featured speaker at the Arnold and Marie Schwartz College of Pharmacy and Health Sciences (LIU Pharmacy) commencement ceremony on May 17, 2018, at 9 a.m. at the Barclays Center.
+Chintu Patel, co-CEO and Chairman of Amneal Pharmaceuticals, which has grown to become one of the world’s largest generic drug manufacturers, will be receiving an honorary Doctor of Science degree at the Arnold and Marie Schwartz College of Pharmacy and Health Sciences (LIU Pharmacy) commencement ceremony on May 17, 2018, at 9 a.m. at the Barclays Center.

-“We are honored to have a leader in the pharmaceutical industry like Chintu Patel to speak to this year’s graduates of LIU Pharmacy because he shares our commitment to quality, integrity and innovation,” said LIU President Dr. Kimberly R. Cline.
+“We are honored to have a leader in the pharmaceutical industry like Chintu Patel at this year’s LIU Pharmacy commencement because he shares our commitment to quality, integrity and innovation,” said LIU President Dr. Kimberly R. Cline.

 With his brother Chirag, Patel co-founded Amneal Pharmaceuticals in 2002, based on their vision of building an innovative pharmaceutical company founded on quality and integrity.
 Amneal is one of the world’s fastest-growing generic drug companies.
 It is now in the Top 5 of the largest U.S. generic pharmaceutical companies by prescription volume, with 5,000 employees across North America, Europe and Asia.
 Patel’s passion for excellence in research and development and his therapeutic breakthroughs have also led him to invest in several independent healthcare companies — Asana Biosciences, Kashiv Pharmaceuticals, and Prolong Pharmaceuticals — specializing in innovative health-care platforms across many therapeutic areas.